ivy-net/avs-helm-charts/charts/eigenda/README.md

 ## Introduction

 This repository contains a Helm chart for Kubernetes, specifically for the AVS named "eigenda".
-More information about eigenda you can find [here](https://github.com/AvaProtocol/ap-operator-setup/tree/main)
+More information about the AVS can be found in the [operator setup git repo](https://github.com/Layr-Labs/eigenda-operator-setup).

 ## Table of Contents